top of page

 ABOUT MY ART

-When I retired I took up pottery.
-I noticed how pottery informs the process of writing.
-It teaches me to stop worrying about perfection, to have fun and to become more comfortable with ambiguity.
+When I retired from the Library, I took up pottery and painting and discovered how visual art informs the process of writing.
+It teaches me to stop worrying about perfection, to become comfortable with ambiguity, and to enjoy the process and have fun.
 I let the clay tell me what to make of it.
-When writing, I try to step back and let my characters tell me where they're going.
-Sharon Levy, my first pottery teacher, often said, "We work best when we get out of our own way."
-She also emphasized that, "Your pottery should tell a story."
-My painting teacher, Denise Rainis, echoes that same advice.
+Sharon Levy, my pottery teacher, often said, "We work best when we get out of our own way."
+She also emphasized that, "Your pottery should tell a story."When writing, I try to step back and let my characters tell me where they're going.
+I discovered painting a few years ago and, when I'm not writing, I paint in acrylics and oils.
+My painting teacher, Denise Rainis, echoes the same advice Sharon gave.
 "Your painting should tell a story."
-Writers often say, "Your writing should paint a picture for your reader."
+Writing teachers often advise, "Your writing should paint a picture for your reader."
 Painting, writing or building with clay are all ways to express ourselves and tell our stories.
 Our stories help connect us with one another.

 Home: About